rossrobino/domco/playground/src/lib/content/markdown.md

----
-title: Title
-description: Description
----

-### Markdown Content
+# Home

-This is rendered on the server, find the code in `src/routes/index.build.ts`.
+This markdown is rendered on the server, find the code in `src/routes/index.build.ts`.